-Description:Trajan was Roman Emperor from AD 98 to 117 and is remembered as one of Rome's greatest rulers.
+Description:This denarius coin was minted in Rome during the reign of Trajan, who was Roman Emperor from AD 98 to 117 and is remembered as one of Rome's greatest rulers.
 His building program reshaped the city of Rome with enduring landmarks such as Trajan's Forum, Trajan's Market, Trajan's Column and Trajan's Bridge.
 The military campaigns of Trajan expanded the Roman Empire to its greatest territorial extent.
+Early in his reign, he had annexed the Nabataean Kingdom, creating the province of Arabia Petraea.
 The conquest of Dacia (Greek Thrace), enriched the Empire with its many gold mines.
 His war against the Parthian Empire ended with the annexation of Armenia and Mesopotamia.

 Trajan also freed many unjustly imprisoned people and returned a great deal of private property that the previous Emperor Domitian had confiscated.
 When he died in 117 of a stroke, he was deified by the Senate and his ashes were laid to rest under Trajan's Column.
-Every new Emperor after him was honored by the Senate with the wish felicior Augusto, melior Traiano "Be luckier than Augustus and better than Trajan".
+Every new Emperor after him was honored by the Senate with the wish felicior Augusto, melior Traiano "Be luckier than Augustus and better than Trajan."

 On the reverse side of this coin, Mars is shown advancing right while holding a spear and trophy.
-Mars was the God of war, an agricultural guardian and a father of the Roman people.
-Although Mars was the God of war, he was not viewed as a destructive force.
+Mars was the god of war, an agricultural guardian and a father of the Roman people.
+Although Mars was the god of war, he was not viewed as a destructive force.
 Instead, Mars represented military power as a way to secure peace.